lf-edge/eve/README.md

 # Zenbuild

-zenbuild is a LinuxKit/moby based builder for Xen-centric platforms.
+zenbuild is a LinuxKit based builder for Xen-centric platforms.

 How to use:

-You will need Docker, LinuxKit (https://github.com/linuxkit/linuxkit), moby tool (https://github.com/moby/tool) and qemu (https://www.qemu.org/) installed in your system.
+You will need qemu (https://www.qemu.org/), Docker (https://www.docker.com) and go 1.9+ (https://golang.org) installed in your system.

-Support for linuxkit pkg building has been added in the last few weeks so be sure to have a recent version of linuxkit installed.
+Note, that since Linuxkit and manifest-tool are evolving pretty rapidly, we're vendoring those under build-tools/src.
+This means you don't have to have them locally installed, but it also means your first build time will be much longer.

 If you're on MacOS the following steps should get you all the dependencies:
    1. Get Docker: